zalenix/portaldocs/portal-sdk/templates/top-designpatterns-resource-create.md

 **Alignment**: Stack labels above controls if the screen resolution < 700px.

-**Info Bubbles**: If you have input fields that may not be immediately familiar to your customers, include an info bubble that shows more information.
+**Info Bubbles**: If you have input fields that may not be immediately familiar to users, include an info bubble that shows more information.

 ### Grouped input fields
 When creating a form that includes several fields pertaining to a certain subject, you can group them with a header that gives the user a clear indication of what they’re being asked for.
 You can also add explanatory text just below the group header if the task may not be immediately clear to the user.